News Scenarios Loan Programs About Me Pre-Qual Contact

 Most traditional programs do.
 Bank statement loans may have more flexibility.
 I tell you where you stand based on your timeline.

-No single best.
+No single entity type fits every file.
 Each one has different documentation and income calculations.
 I handle all of them.

 What if my income declined last year?

 Context matters.
 If the decline was a one-time expense or business cycle, I can document that.
-If the bank statement path shows stronger current income, we go there.
+If the bank statement path shows stronger current income, I go there.

 Self-employed and tired of hearing 'no'?

 Send me your last two years of tax returns or your bank statements.
-I'll calculate both ways and tell you which path works best.
+I'll calculate both ways and tell you which path fits your file.